-You’re going to LOVE these cinnamon flavoured vegan Biscoff donuts with frosting to match!
+You’re going to LOVE these cinnamon-flavored vegan Biscoff donuts with frosting to match!
 Baked and not fried, they are light and fluffy while also a sweet, indulgent treat.
 Serve them at parties, give them as gifts or have them as an after-dinner dessert!

 Do any other vegans get overly excited when they find another accidentally vegan food?
 And eat it all in one go?
 No?
 Just me?

-As a relatively new vegan, I’m still getting to grips with which “junk foods” are okay for me to eat and which are not.
-Much to my delight, I recently discovered that Lotus Biscoff biscuits AND their caramelised spread are both on the “yes” list because neither contain any animal products!
+When I first went vegan, it took me quite a while to get to grips with which “junk foods” were okay for me to eat and which were not.
+Much to my delight, I discovered that Lotus Biscoff biscuits AND their caramelized spread were both on the “yes” list because neither contains any animal products!
 Yipee!
-(God bless Lotus)

 These vegan Biscoff donuts are:

 I wanted my donuts to be light and cakey, not heavy and dense.
 This is purely because the heaviness is something that has always put me off eating donuts in the past.
 To achieve this, I used a slightly adjusted vegan cake recipe to make the batter and decided to bake them, rather than fry them in oil.

 My kitchen is also relatively small and I didn’t fancy messing around with hot oil.
 I don’t really fry anything other than pancakes so I decided that baking them would be my best option.
 If you would like a fried donut recipe, check out this post.

 - A donut pan.
 I purchased my donut pans from Amazon and they were totally worth the money because I’ve been making donuts constantly ever since.
 And if you bake donuts instead of frying them, that totally makes them healthy… amirite?
 For real though, using a donut pan makes preparation and clean up way quicker!
 I’d recommend a silicone one for ease.